 Eat, drink and pay merry

 Innovation doesn’t have to mean augmented reality Christmas cards or singing postboxes from the Royal Mail.
 Sometimes it’s about appreciating the seamless payments technology that makes it all possible.
 As customers are moving towards brands that provide joy on tap, they are also demanding smoother, more straightforward transactions; if anything, how we pay is (ironically) becoming less of an experience.
 How does this work in the run-up to Christmas?
 Whether you’re off to Manchester or Lincoln, browsing the Christmas markets is a long-standing festive tradition.
 In 2019, payment innovations from Barclays are helping businesses like market stalls and food traders to trade more easily with customers out and about doing their Christmas shopping.
-Providers are also taking steps to give customers more control over their spend, from dividing up their cash into Jars on the Pingit app, to added controls and temporary card freezes to help out those who regularly leave their cards in shops, bars and restaurants.
+Providers are also taking steps to give customers more control over their spend, such as adding controls and temporary card freezes to help out those who regularly leave their cards in shops, bars and restaurants.

 For many of us, taking time out to relax with friends and family at Christmas time is the experience – everything else is just there to enhance.
 But with the ‘surprise and delight’ factor becoming more and more valuable, you can expect to see more events and fewer scents under the Christmas tree.